hendrapaiton/sinkron/README.md

 ## General Info
-This project has a simple goal which is to create a progress bar where status is asynchronous using django application
+This project has a simple goal which is to create a progress bar where status is asynchronous using django application, celery and redis.

 ## Technologies
 * Django - version 3.0.8